ikrima/gamedevguide/content/dev-notes/visual-studio/vs-tips-tricks.md

 ### Property Sheets

-- Dump final merged properties from all .props files: `#!shell msbuild /pp:temp.xml .build/es2.vcxproj`
+- Dump final merged properties from all .props files: `#!bat msbuild /pp:temp.xml .build/es2.vcxproj`
 - You can also set the MSBuild Logging level to Diagnostic
   ![](../_assets/propsheet-msbuild-diag.png)